 - Don't post for the sake of posting.
 Occasionally adding a like or comment that you agree is fine, but you don't have to do that every single time someone posts.
-It's okay to silently agree.
+It's okay to silently agree or disagree.

 Most Important Forum Rule